btf-org/flank/README.md

 ## For the little things

 Flank is useful in situations where your business user would rather have the data today than a designed report tomorrow.
+It's a simple tool where they can put in the parameters and get the data they need.

 |                                 | Flank          | SSRS              | Power BI       |
 | ------------------------------- | -------------- | ----------------- | -------------- |